yonice7/cheatsheets/python-cheatsheet.md

-l.count() # Count how many times in the list l.extend() # With append you got a list inside another one, extend only adds elements l.index() # Return the index of the argument l.insert(index, object) # appends and object at index l.pop() # Pop the last element of the last by default, we can pass in an index l.remove() # Remove the first ocurrence of a value l.reverse() # Reverses the index
+l.count() # Count how many times in the list l.extend() # With append you got a list inside another one, extend only adds elements l.index() # Return the index of the argument l.insert(index, object) # appends an object at index l.pop() # Pop the last element of the last by default, we can pass in an index l.remove() # Remove the first ocurrence of a value l.reverse() # Reverses the index